solaire80/Home-SOC-Lab/Labs/01-Wazuh-Installation/README.md

 The Wazuh dashboard was then accessed from a browser at: https://192.168.56.108

-The default self-signed certificate warning was accepted to proceed to the login page, and the generated admin credentials were used to log in successfully.
+Since the installation uses a self-signed certificate by default, the browser displayed a security warning.
+This warning was expected and was bypassed to access the Wazuh dashboard.

 ## Verification